HBK-MicroStrain/mip_sdk_appnotes/square_wave_output/README.md

 * [0xD7 External Timestamp](https://s3.amazonaws.com/files.microstrain.com/CV7+Online/external_content/dcp/Data/0xff/data/0xd7.htm)
 * [0xD3 GPS Timestamp](https://s3.amazonaws.com/files.microstrain.com/CV7+Online/external_content/dcp/Data/0xff/data/0xd3.htm)
   Note: For CV7, this is the same as the External Timestamp, just formatted as GPS Time.
-  If you select this option, the interval and threshold units must be changed from nanoseconds to seconds.
+  If you select this option, the units must be changed from nanoseconds to seconds.